joshfootman/task06-tutorial/tasks/task4.md

 ## Filter panel

-- filter panel should have the title `Dashboard Filters`
+- filter panel should have the title `Search Filters`
 - filter panel should include a button to reset filters
 - filter panel should have the option to filter by department
 - department filters should include the icon and name of department